Pre-Nursing

 1. 2.75/4.00 cumulative grade point average

-3. Completion of all pre-nursing course work with a grade of C or higher prior to enrollment.
-The four natural science courses (human anatomy and physiology I and II, microbiology, and general chemistry) must have been completed within seven years of enrollment.
-Three of the four natural science courses must be completed prior to the application deadline.
+3. Completion of all pre-nursing coursework with a grade of C or higher prior to enrollment.
+The four natural science courses (general chemistry, microbiology, and human anatomy and physiology lecture and lab I and II) must have been completed within seven years of enrollment.
+Two of the four natural science courses must be completed prior to the application deadline.
+Each human anatomy and physiology course lecture + lab pair (KN 230/KN 232 and KN 231/KN 233) are considered one course for the purpose of counting as one of the four natural science courses.

 In addition, all students will be required to have a background check and drug test upon admission.
 If the results of either requirement indicate that a student would not be eligible for placement at the college’s practicum agencies, the student’s admission will be rescinded.

 Applications are available in September.
-The final application deadline is January 15.
-Students should see the program website for information regarding current application requirements.
+The standard application deadline is January 15; final application deadline is April 1.
+Students should see the program website for information regarding current application requirements as these may change without notice.